TopoSimplify/plugin/docs.md

 <img src="imgs/input.jpg" width="40%" style="padding: 10px;"/>

-Advanced settings are provided in the next tab:
+Advance settings are provided in the next tab:

 <img src="imgs/input-adv.jpg" width="40%" style="padding: 10px;"/>

 ## Linear Feature Class
-In Douglas-Peucker simplification, linear features in the input feature class are expected to be `X,Y` coordinates.
+In [Douglas-Peucker simplification](dp), linear features in the input feature class are expected to be `X,Y` coordinates.
 In a spatio-temporal simplification, input features should be `X,Y,Z` or `X,Y,M`, where `Z` or `M` component represents time.
 Spatio-temporal simplification uses synchronised euclidean distance algorithm